Pyrestone/jetson-fan-ctl/README.md

     "UPDATE_INTERVAL":2
     }

-Here you can set your desired temperatures (in °C).
 <code>FAN_OFF_TEMP</code> is the temperature below which the fan is turned off.
 <code>FAN_MAX_TEMP</code> is the temperature above which the fan is at 100% speed.
-The script interpolates linearly between these two points.

-Additionally, you can set the interval (in seconds) in which the script updates the fan speed.
+<code>UPDATE_INTERVAL</code> is the update interval for the script in seconds
-Two seconds worked fine for me here.

-You can use either integers (like 20) or floating point numbers (like 20.125) in each of these fields.
-The temperature precision of the thermal sensors is 0.5 (°C), so don't expect this to be too precise.

-Any changes in the script will be will be applied after the next reboot.
+Any changes in the script or configuration will be will be applied on reboot or after a service restart like:
-Alternatively, you can run

     sudo service automagic-fan restart

-to apply changes immediately
+    (OR)

+    systemctl restart automagic-fan